Last updated: 13 April 2026

 How ALMR Compares to Other Industry Bodies

 The UK hospitality sector has multiple industry associations.
-Understanding how ALMR differs from others helps clarify whether it’s the right fit for your operation:
+Understanding how ALMR differs helps clarify whether it’s the right fit for your operation:

 ALMR vs BII (British Institute of Hospitality)